deltadevsde/prism/README.md

 ## What is Prism?

-Prism is a decentralized key transparency protocol, strongly inspired by the paper [Tzialla et. al](https://eprint.iacr.org/2021/1263.pdf), leveraging zkSNARKs to enable trust-minimized verification of E2EE services via WASM light clients.
+Prism is a decentralized key transparency protocol, first inspired by the paper [Tzialla et. al](https://eprint.iacr.org/2021/1263.pdf), leveraging zkSNARKs to enable trust-minimized verification of E2EE services via WASM light clients.
 This eliminates the possibility for hidden backdoors in E2EE services through a user-verifiable key management system.
 It uses transparency dictionaries under the hood, offering a generalized solution for managing a label-value map in environments where the service maintaining the map is not completely trusted.

 Prism provides the first key-transparency solution to enable automatic verification of the service provider.
 This is achieved by providing constant size succinct proofs to WASM light clients over a data availbility layer.
 The system is designed to be efficient, scalable and secure, making it suitable for a wide range of applications.